Adesh Kumar Gupta replaces Manoj Tiwari as Delhi BJP chief

 India

-New Delhi, June 02: Adesh Kumar Gupta has replaced Manoj Tiwari as Delhi BJP President.
+New Delhi, June 02: Adesh Kumar Gupta has replaced Manoj Tiwari as Delhi BJP president.

 Kumar was appointed by J P Nadda, the national president of the Bhartiya Janta Party (BJP).